joba-1/airrohr2domoticz/README.md

 ## Installation

+Adapt OPTIONS in ./airrohr2domoticz.env to match your setup (or you can adapt it later in /etc/default/).
-Just call the installation script (tested with opensuse 42.2)
+Then call the installation script (tested with opensuse 42.2)

     sudo ./install.sh

-It is assumed your os uses systemd
+It is assumed your os uses systemd.
-It is assumed, domoticz is already installed (at least user and group domoticz must exist) It also assumes OPTIONS in ./airrohr2domoticz.env match your setup (or you can adapt it later in /etc/default/)
+It is further assumed, domoticz is already installed (at least user and group domoticz must exist).

 ## Documentation on Airrohr firmware and Domoticz